 Alberta Hunter was an underrated blues singer who didn’t garner celebrity status until much later.
-She was considered the upmost consistent blues singer because she sung for practically the entire twentieth century and all throughout her retirement.
+She was considered the upmost consistent blues singer due to the fact that she sung for practically the entire twentieth century, and all throughout her retirement.
 This post will describe Alberta Hunters life and her legacy on the blues genre.

-Alberta Hunter was Born on April 1, 1895 in Memphis Tennessee.
+Alberta Hunter was Born on April 1, 1895 in Memphis Tennessee to Laura Peterson and Charles Hunter.
 Her father abandoned the family soon after her birth.
 Her mother remarried but Alberta Hunter wasn’t fond of her new family.
 She ran away around the age of 11 and got a boardinghouse job for $6 a week.
 She dressed older to sneak into clubs, where she asked for a chance to sing there as a singer.
 By 1915 she was singing at the Panama Café, this is where many leading blues singers performed as well.

 Hunter relocated to New York City.
-For one of her jobs she traveled on the Keith-able Vaudeville circuit(this was a major chain).
+For one of her jobs she traveled with the Keith-able Vaudeville circuit(this was a major music chain).
 Hunters original song “Downhearted Blues” brought her recognition when it was covered by Bessie Smith.
-In 1926 she also replaced Bessie Smith on the Broadway Show “How Come.”
-She’s worked a lot of gigs since then and retired from active performing in 1954.
+In 1926, she also replaced Bessie Smith on the Broadway Show “How Come.”
+She’s worked numerous of gigs since then and retired from active performing in 1954.
 She began a second career as a practical nurse.
 She completed 20 years of service before being forced to retire due to the mandatory retirement age of 70 in 1972. (she was actually 82 because she lied about her age to keep working) Hunter made two recordings during her nursing career in 1961 and in 1962.
 After her retirement she made a comeback and performed at Cookery nightclub .
 Her comeback garnered her greater fame than in her earlier singing career.
-She gained celebrity status.
-She recorded for more albums during her greater fame.
+She had gained celebrity status and during this time she created more albums.

 Alberta Hunter early into her career.